 Originating in the Conecuh National Forest in Alabama, the Blackwater River has a large portion of its Florida watershed further protected by the Blackwater River State Forest.
 In all, nearly 50 miles of the river corridor is remote and undeveloped.
-As a result, the Blackwater is considered one of Florida's best preserved waterways.
+As a result, the Blackwater River is considered one of Florida's best preserved waterways.
 Currently the District owns 381 acres along the river.

-The acquisition area includes a large area of mature longleaf pine forest, considerable bottomland forest and marsh acreage, upland mixed forest, blackwater stream and seepage slope communities.
+The acquisition area includes a large area of mature longleaf pine forest; considerable bottomland forest and marsh acreage; upland mixed forest; and blackwater stream and seepage slope communities.
 Priority purchases will be concentrated on parcels adjacent to existing District lands.
-Some 380 acres have been acquired along the Blackwater immediately south of Milton.
+Approximately 380 acres have been acquired along the Blackwater River immediately south of Milton in Santa Rosa County.